 What is the Bonner Leaders Program?

-Founded in 1990 by the Corella and Bertram F. Bonner Foundation, which is based in Princeton, New Jersey, the Bonner Program is one of the largest privately funded service programs in the nation.
-Across the country, 80 colleges and universities supports community work opportunities for more than 2,400 undergraduate students at 80 colleges and universities who have a need for financial assistance as well as a commitment to service.
+Founded in 1990 by the Corella and Bertram F. Bonner Foundation, which is based in Princeton, New Jersey, the Bonner Program is one of the largest programs of its kind in the nation.
+Across the country, 80 colleges and universities supports community work opportunities for more than 2,400 undergraduate students.
 The Bonner Leaders Program seeks to change the lives of the students, their communities, and the nation by providing access to education and opportunities to serve.
 The Augsburg Bonner Leaders Program started in 2008.

 How many students are in the Bonner Program at Augsburg?